 Thailand-EU FTA Set for 2025: Impact on Trade and Growth

-Thailand and the European Union (EU) will aim to complete a much-anticipated free trade agreement (FTA) by 2025, with the fourth round of talks set to be held on November 4, 2024.
+Thailand and the European Union (EU) will aim to complete a much-anticipated free trade agreement (FTA) by 2025.
+The fourth round of talks was held on November 4, 2024.

 Negotiations were relaunched in 2021 after almost a decade of trade talks collapsing due to the military coup in Thailand in 2014.